Explicit Congestion Notification: Operation

 Without ECN, congestion indication echo is achieved indirectly by the detection of lost packets.
-With ECN, the congestion is indicated by setting the ECN field within an IP packet to CE (Congestion Experienced) and is echoed back by the receiver to the transmitter by setting proper bits in the header of the transport protocol.
+With ECN, congestion is indicated by setting the ECN field within an IP packet to CE (Congestion Experienced) and is echoed back by the receiver to the transmitter by setting proper bits in the header of the transport protocol.
 For example, when using TCP, the congestion indication is echoed back by setting the ECE bit.